AndrewStaus/ML-Genetic-Breakout/README.md

   Fitness is a measure of how well an agent performed a desired task.
 If a fitness function does not accurately reward desired activity, agents may be slow to learn or not ever progress.
   To determine fitness the all agents in a generation play the game and their fitness is determined by the score they achieve.
 If an agent gets stuck for too long without breaking a block, the agent loses a life ensuring that there is not an incentive for the agents to enter infinite loops.
   <h3>Selection</h3>
   Once fitness is determined, agents are selected stochastically, weighted on their fitness.
-Agents with higher fitness are are more likely to be chosen more often.
+Agents with higher fitness are more likely to be chosen more often.
 Agents can be chosen more than once.
   <h3>Crossover</h3>
   Once two agents <i>(parents)</i> are selected, crossover occurs.
-Each weight and bias is given a 50% chance to be selected from either agent.
+Each weight and bias are given a 50% chance to be selected from either agent.
 The new resulting agent <i>(child)</i> has 50% of the weights from one parent, and 50% of the weights from the other.
   <h3>Mutation</h3>
   The new agent <i>(child)</i> then undergoes mutation.
 A small portion of the weights and biases are chosen at random for change, and then slightly tweaked.
 </p>